-The EPA quality assurance manager conducted an independent assessment of the test laboratory in June 2005, and found that the test laboratory was equipped and operated as specified in the test/QA plan.
+The verification tests were conducted in accordance with an approved test/QA plan.2 The EPA quality assurance manager conducted an independent assessment of the test laboratory in June 2005, and found that the test laboratory was equipped and operated as specified in the test/QA plan.

-The ETS QA officer and APCT Center QA staff have reviewed the results of this test and have found that the results meet data quality objectives as stated in the revised test/QA plan.
-It should be noted that, because of the highly efficient nature of the filter medium being tested, the impactor substrate weighings for these results were below the reproducibility of the balance.
-As a result of this occurrence, the tests do not meet the data quality objectives (DQOs) stated in the test/QA plan for mass gain associated with outlet concentrations.
-Nevertheless, the data were judged usable for their intended purpose.
+The ETS QA officer and the APCT Center's QA staff have reviewed the results of this test and have found that the results meet the overall data quality objectives as stated in the test/QA plan.
 Data on calibration certificates for the flow meters, flow transducers, weights, low- and high-resolution balances, thermometer, and humidity logger are maintained at ETS in a separate data package.